Starting Price: $8.15.

 At least 39% of businesses use data to find opportunities and make informed decisions.
 You can use Jira Software’s dashboards and reports to gather real-time insights into a project’s progress and adjust accordingly (Figure A).
 Create over 15 reports for every project stage to help you visualize trends, such as sprints, versions, epics and issues.

 The issue-tracking feature also provides transparency and visibility into your team’s work.
-You can view the status of issues at any time and create custom dashboards and reports to track progress.
+You can view the status of issues at any time and create custom dashboards and reports to track progress (Figure B).
 You’ll also get live updates on new tasks, changes or comments.

 Jira Software was designed to use Agile methodologies for planning, tracking and managing projects and software development.
 It is an iterative approach that allows teams to break their tasks into smaller chunks.
 It also enables employees to adjust quickly and adapt to changes.